IgnjatMarko/React-Starter-Repo/README.md

     - Add a custom attribute or label named `role` with the value `admin`.

 3. **Update Your Roadmap Directly**:
-    - Ensure your application checks the user's `role` attribute to verify if they have admin privileges before making changes to the roadmap page.
+    - Ensure your Appwrite Collection checks the user's `role` attribute to verify if they have admin privileges before making changes to the roadmap page.
+    - Give permissions in the Collection settings to Guests, and anyone to `Read`, while giving Admin role the permission to `Create`,`Read`,`Update`, and `Delete`.

 By following these steps, you can securely manage the roadmap page.